clstoulouse/motu/README.md

 @Deprecated from v3 This parameter is not used.

 #### <a name="RedisServerConfig">Attributes defined in redisConfig node</a>
+This optional node is used to run Motu in a [scalable architecture](#ArchitectureScalability).
+Do not add this node when you just run one single Motu instance.
+Once this node is added, Motu stores all its request ids and status in Redis.

 ##### host
 Define the host (ip or server name) where is deployed the Redis server used by Motu to share the RequestId and RequestStatus data.